ranumiah/Ng2HelloWorld/ReadMe.md

     concurrently	        ==> A utility to run multiple npm commands concurrently on OS/X, Windows, and Linux operating systems. typescript	            ==> the TypeScript language server, including the tsc TypeScript compiler.
     @types/*	            ==> TypeScript definition files.
 Learn more about it in the TypeScript Configuration chapter.

+Angular 2 component - is essentially a JavaScript class adorned with the @Component decorator in which you define a template.
+The class encapsulates the Behavior of the componenet and the template encapsulates the View.

+Components are the building blocks of your application.
+At the root of your application, is a component containing other components, composed together to form a user interface.
+This composition is sometimes called a component tree where the root component contains all of the other components in your application and leaf components represent the re-usable widgets of your application with which the user interacts.